srl-labs/learn-srlinux/docs/tutorials/evpn-mh/conf.md

 The ce1 has a multi-homed `bond0` with slave interfaces `eth1` and `eth2`.
 Similar to the SR Linux part, it is configured with LACP (802.3ad).

-The single-homed ce2 has multiple interfaces to a single PE (leaf3).
+The single-homed ce2 has multiple interfaces to leaf3.
 These interfaces are placed in different VRFs so that ce2 can simulate multiple remote endpoints.

 === "ce1"
     ```yaml